 The 2022 Amazon original ‘Achcham Madam Naanam Payirppu’ is a coming-of-age film starring Akshara Haasan as a shy under-confident college student Pavithra who goes on an unwitting journey of self-acceptance.

 The film marks the directorial debut of Raja Ramamurthy, who has written the story for the flick.
 For non-Tamil viewers, the title flips to ‘The Myth Of The Good Girl’, a tale of a young woman raised in a strict traditional household, who struggles with her identity and sexual awakening.
 It’s a ‘slice of life’ kind of movie, set realistically, with a lot of relatable characters, minus the excesses of big Tamil masala entertainers.
 So there are no dramatic proposals, no dancing in foreign locations, and no forced caricatured characters making ridiculous jokes; although there is an aunty who keeps trying to peddle weird products to Pavithra’s family.
-And while it’s great that Ramamurthy attempts to keep his film real, the pace so exceedingly slow at points that a lot of viewers will find their interest wavering.
+And while it’s great that Ramamurthy attempts to keep his film real, the pace is so exceedingly slow at points that a lot of viewers will find their interest wavering.

 As far as the cast is concerned, Akshara Haasan is able to pull off the role largely, and does the bits of an awkward sweet young girl quite well.
 It’s the scenes requiring emotional heft where her breakdown as Pavithra isn’t very convincing.
 Siddhartha Shankar is cute as her cricketer boyfriend Harish and the two surprisingly make a sweet onscreen couple.
 Their romance is drama-free and breezy.